Congenital Antithrombin 3 Deficiency Overview

-Congenital antithrombin III deficiency is a genetic disorder that causes the blood to clot more than normal.
+Congenital antithrombin III (three) deficiency is a genetic disorder that causes the blood to clot more than normal.

 Deficiency - antithrombin III - congenital; Antithrombin III deficiency - congenital

-Antithrombin III is a protein in the blood that blocks abnormal blood clots from forming.
+Antithrombin III is a protein in the blood that blocks blood clots from forming.
 It helps the body keep a healthy balance between bleeding and clotting.
 Congenital antithrombin III deficiency is an inherited disease.
-It occurs when a person receives one abnormal copy of the antithrombin III gene from a parent with the disease.
+It occurs when a person receives one variant copy of the antithrombin III gene from a parent with the disease.

 People will usually have symptoms of a blood clot.
 Blood clots in the arms or legs usually cause swelling, redness, and pain.
 When a blood clot breaks off from where it formed and travels to another part of the body, it is called a thromboembolism.
 Symptoms depend on where the blood clot travels to.
 A common place is the lung, where the clot can cause a cough, shortness of breath, pain while taking deep breaths, chest pain, and even death.
 Blood clots that travel to the brain can cause a stroke.

 A blood clot is treated with blood-thinning medicines (also called anticoagulants).
-How long you need to take these drugs depends on how serious the blood clot was and other factors.
+How long you need to take these medicines depends on how serious the blood clot was and other factors.
 Discuss this with your provider.

 More information and support for people with congenital antithrombin III deficiency and their families can be found at: